-Perform whitelisting instead of blacklisting: By using this principle, the control implementation will be configured to reject all inputs that are not explicitly approved discarding all possible scenarios and forcing enumeration of strictly allowed inputs.
-E.g. allow only a-z, A-Z y 0-9.
+Perform whitelisting instead of blacklisting: By using this principle, the control implementation will be configured to reject all inputs that are not explicitly approved, thus discarding all possible scenarios and forcing enumeration of strictly allowed inputs (e.g., allow only a-z, A-Z and 0-9).

-Use variable highlight: If supported, language and compiler can detect foreign variables that are not validated by a filter.
-To this end, you may use techniques to highlight those variables and compilers or pre-processors to detect that they are not validated.
+Use variable highlighting: If supported, language and compiler can detect foreign variables that are not validated by a filter.
+To this end, you may use techniques to highlight those variables and compilers, or pre-processors to detect that they are not validated.

-No only user validation but also input validation: Any input from outside the application must be considered malicious, that is to say, the user can enter incorrect information as well as potentially harmful inputs that may also compromise external systems, therefore this information must be validated.
+Not only user validation but also input validation: Any input from outside the application must be considered malicious.
+In other words, the user can enter incorrect information, as well as potentially harmful inputs, that may also compromise external systems, and therefore this information must be validated.

 Inject malicious software or code.